Weak reflection principle for L\'evy processes: Weak symmetry of spectrally negative L e vy processes

 for all large enough real $\lambda>0$.
-Our next goal is to extend the above representation to a complex half plane $H_R$, and estimate its absolute value from above.
-Let us analyze the inner integral in the right hand side of (\ref{eq.rep1}).
+Our next goal is to extend the above representation to a complex half plane $H_R$ and estimate its absolute value from above.
+Let us analyze the inner integral on the right-hand side of (\ref {eqrep1}).
 Notice that it can be viewed as

-evaluated at $w= -\zeta - iz$.
-For $\lambda>|\mu|/\sigma^2$ and $w\in(\lambda,\infty)$, the above integral can be computed explicitly, using the definition of the scale function $W^{\psi(\lambda)}$ (cf. \cite{Kuznetsov1}), we obtain:
+evaluated at $w= -\zeta- iz$.
+For $\lambda>\llvert \mu\rrvert /\sigma^2$ and $w\in(\lambda,\infty)$, the above integral can be computed explicitly.
+Using the definition of the scale function $W^{\psi(\lambda)}$ (cf. \cite{Kuznetsov1}), we obtain

-The right hand side of the above is analytic everywhere in $w\in H_{-\zeta}=\left\{ w\,:\,Re(w)>-\zeta \right\}$, except, possibly, the zeros of $\psi(w) - \psi(\lambda)$, where it has poles (on every compact, there is at most a finite number of such points).
-The left hand side of the above is analytic in $H_{-\zeta}$ (we can differentiate with respect to $w$ inside the integral, and the resulting expression is bounded, uniformly over $w$, by an absolutely integrable function of $x$).
-Therefore, the right hand side, in fact, does not have any poles in $H_{-\zeta}$, and the above equality holds for all $w\in H_{-\zeta}$.
-By continuity, the equality holds at $w=-\zeta-iz$:
+The right-hand side of the above is analytic everywhere in $w\in H_{-\zeta}= \{ w\dvtx \Re(w)>-\zeta \}$, except, possibly, the zeros of $\psi(w) - \psi(\lambda)$, where it has poles (on every compact, there is at most a finite number of such points).
+The left-hand side of the above is analytic in $H_{-\zeta}$ (we can differentiate with respect to $w$ inside the integral, and the resulting expression is bounded, uniformly over $w$, by an absolutely integrable function of $x$).
+Therefore, the right-hand side, in fact, does not have any poles in $H_{-\zeta}$, and the above equality holds for all $w\in H_{-\zeta}$.
+By continuity, the equality holds at $w=-\zeta-iz$

 for all large enough real $\lambda>0$.
-Next, we need to estimate the absolute value of the right hand side of the above.
+Next, we need to estimate the absolute value of the right-hand side of the above.
 To do this, we will use the following lemmas, which are also crucial for the proofs of the main result.
-These lemmas describe the asymptotic behavior of $1/(\psi(\lambda) - \psi(-\zeta-iz))$ and they can be viewed as the core technical result of the paper.
-Their proofs are given in Appendix A.
+These lemmas describe the asymptotic behavior of $1/(\psi(\lambda) - \psi(-\zeta-iz))$, and they can be viewed as the core technical result of the paper.
+Their proofs are given in Appendix~\ref{appA}.

-\begin{lemma} Let Assumption \ref{ass:1} hold.
+\begin{lemma} Let Assumption~\ref{ass1} hold.
 For all $u,z\in\RR$ and $v>0$, we have

-where we denote by $\overline{\overline{o}}\left(f(u,v,z)\right)$ any function of $(u,v,z)$, such that $\overline{\overline{o}}\left(f(u,v,z)\right)/f(u,v,z)$ is absolutely bounded over all $u,z\in\RR$ and $v>0$, and it converges to zero, as $|f(u,v,z)|\rightarrow\infty$. \end{lemma}
+where we denote by $\overline{\overline{o}} (f(u,v,z) )$ any function of $(u,v,z)$, such that $\overline{\overline{o}} (f(u,v, z) )/ f(u,v,z)$ is absolutely bounded over all $u,z\in\RR $ and $v>0$, and it converges to zero, as $\llvert f(u,v,z)\rrvert \rightarrow\infty$. \end{lemma}

-\begin{lemma} Let Assumption \ref{ass:1} hold.
+\begin{lemma} Let Assumption~\ref{ass1} hold.
 For all $u,z\in\RR$ and $v>0$, we have

-where $\overline{\overline{o}}\left(f(u,v,z)\right)$ has the same meaning as in Lemma $\ref{le:Im1}$. \end{lemma}
+where $\overline{\overline{o}} (f(u,v,z) )$ has the same meaning as in Lemma~\ref{leIm1}. \end{lemma}

-\begin{lemma} Let Assumption \ref{ass:1} hold.
+\begin{lemma} Let Assumption~\ref{ass1} hold.
 For all $u,z\in\RR$ and $v>0$, we have